We believe that doctors and lawyers should work together to help people reach their full potential and have safe, secure, and healthy lives.

 What makes MLPS different?

 While all clinics provide practical experience, MLPS gives students a unique opportunity to manage cases from start to finish.
 Additionally, students work with multiple clients during a semester across intersecting areas of civil law.
 Students usually meet with clients outside of the office setting, including in client homes all around San Francisco and the VA, so every day is different.
 Students have a chance to grow and hone their client interviewing and counseling skills, legal analysis, legal drafting, and other transactional and advocacy skills.
+Students also work with a diverse set of clients including Spanish, Vietnamese, Chinese, Farsi, and other non-English language speakers.

 What if I don't have any previous legal or clinic experience?